aecepoglu/pipemenu-termbox/README.markdown

     Hire two detectives.
 Have them follow each other.,0,sed -i "3d" ~/todo.txt,1 Change name to Simon.
 Speak in 3rd person.,0,sed -i "4d" ~/todo.txt,1

-Notes
+Contact/Notes/Dependencies
 -------------

 You can contact my by this website, or by e-mail.
 My e-mail address writes on top of every source file.

-* The program is written in C, using the termbox library.
+* The program is written in C, using the termbox and libcsv libraries.
 * It is licensed under GPL v3
 * It reads CSV data, so if you are using any commands within a field, make sure to surround that field with double quotation marks.